omnivector-solutions/osd-documentation/testing/_sources/operations/nodes.rst.txt

 Adding nodes
 ############

-When adding nodes to the cluster, they always join SLURM in ``down`` state, with ``New node`` as the reason.
+When adding nodes to the cluster, they always join Slurm in ``down`` state, with ``New node`` as the reason.
 This allows the cluster administrator to install and configure dependencies before the node can run jobs.